nfs0619/wiki-documents/docs/Edge/reCamera/software_documents/develop_with_c_cpp.md

 Execution succeeded.

-# More demos built with c&cpp
+## More demos built with c&cpp

+### ​Use Recamera to Capture Streaming Video

-We provide more `C&CPP` demos for recamera.You can clone them from GitHub:https://github.com/Seeed-Studio/sscma-example-sg200x.
+We provide more C/C++ demos for recamera.You can clone them from GitHub:https://github.com/Seeed-Studio/sscma-example-sg200x.
 You may have already cloned it in "Step 1".

 <div align="center"><img width={600} src="https://files.seeedstudio.com/wiki/reCamera/develop_with_c_cpp/6.png" /></div>